bryantt123/id-assignment-2/README.md

 These files should themselves either be included as a pdf file in the project itself (in an separate directory) Include the Adobe XD wireframe as a folder.
 You can include the XD share url.

 This website is catered for the users of Genshin Impact - especially those who are busy with other commitments such as school or work.
 By using this website, these users will be motivated to complete all their quests in time and also be able to keep track of all their ongoing quests.
+In addition, users can play around with extra features on the website to make the website more interesting.
+This includes a character select page where users can select a character that they own and a shop page where users can buy new characters.

 ### User Stories
 In particular, as part of this section we recommend that you provide a list of User Stories, with the following general structure: